Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 In the context of a `monorepo`, this means that we store FAR less data per feature.

+The test-proxy is an excellent place to integrate external data, as packages within the azure-sdk that have moved to leverage it only pass it a single key when loading a recording.
+That key is passed in the `x-recording-file` header during a POST to `/Playback/Start/`.

+This header will contain a value of where the test framework "expects" the recording to be located, expressed as a relative path.
+EG `tests/SessionRecords/recording1.json`.

+The combination of the the `assets.json` context and this relative path will allow the test-proxy to restore a set of recordings to a path, then _load_ the recording from that newly gathered data.
+The path to the recording file within the external assets repo can be _predictably_ calculated and retrieved given just the location of the `assets.json` within the code repo, the requested file name during playback or record start, and the properties within the assets.json itself.
+The diagram above has colors to show how the paths are used in context.

 ### The `assets.json` and how it enables external recordings

 An `assets.json` contains _targeting_ information for use by the test-proxy when restoring (or updating) recordings "below" a specific path.